Before we explore the most famous 10 step Korean beauty routine, I believe it is worth mentioning the beauty rules Korean women live by.

 Korean women believe skin always comes first and makeup second.
 This is why they examine their skin on a weekly basis and ensure its issues are being addressed immediately.
 Korean women reject the option of correcting the look of their skin by covering it with a thick layer of makeup.

 ‘No makeup’ is the only acceptable option as it highlights natural beauty.

-Like every skincare regimen, K-beauty requires commitment to be fully successful.
+Like every skincare regimen, K-beauty requires a commitment to be fully successful.
 However, it’s not actually as time-consuming as you may think and your morning routine should not take more than 10 minutes.

-It’s all about skin condition and not age
+Rule #3: It’s all about skin condition and not age

 Korean women do not differentiate products per age category.
 Instead, they focus on their skin needs.
 If it becomes dry and dull, their beauty regimen will be focused on hydration and bringing back radiance.
 If their skin experiences breakouts and pigmentation issues, Korean women will use products to rebuild the skin barrier to obtain an even and clean complexion.
 This means Korean women invest into beauty products that support maintaining elasticity, firmness and they use anti-ageing products much earlier than Western women.
-After all our skin starts losing its elasticity in our early 20s.
+After all, our skin starts losing its elasticity in our early 20s.

-Skin glow and hydration
+Rule #4: Skin glow and hydration

 The biggest difference between Western and Korean women is their attitude to achieving glowing skin.
 When Western women seek a matte finish, Korean women will do everything to obtain glow to their face.
 The goal of their entire K- beauty routine is to achieve luminous, fresh and glowing skin as it is a sign of youth.
 However, glowing skin doesn’t mean a greasy and oily complexion but fresh and hydrated skin.